SummaryRead the full fact sheet

 For toddlers from approximately six months to at least four years:

-- Use a rearward-facing child restraint OR forward-facing child restraint that is held in place by the adult seatbelt and the top tether strap.
+- Use a rearward-facing child restraint or forward-facing child restraint that is held in place by the adult seatbelt and the top tether strap.
+It is safest for your child to keep using their rearward-facing restraint until they outgrow the size limits of that restraint.

 - Use the child restraint until your child has outgrown the restraint.

-- If your child outgrows the child restraint before four years of age, seek advice from the VicRoads Road Safety Information Service on 1300 360 745 or The Royal Children’s Hospital Safety Centre Tel.
-(03) 9345 5085 to assess your child’s restraint needs.
+- If your child outgrows the child restraint before four years of age, seek advice from or to assess your child's restraint needs.

 Safety for children in the car

 Children approximately four years old to at least seven years old should use a forward-facing restraint or booster seat until they have outgrown it.
-An adult lap/sash seatbelt is designed for people who are a minimum height of 145 cm.
+An adult lap or sash seatbelt is designed for people who are a minimum height of 145 cm.

-If your child is under seven years old and has outgrown their booster seat, it is recommended that you visit an RACV restraint fitting station for assessment.
+If your child is under seven years old and has outgrown their booster seat, it is recommended that you visit a (such as an ) for assessment.
 Be aware that:

 - There are booster seats available that are suitable for children up to approximately 10 years of age.

 Some exemptions to child restraint laws may apply to children with a medical condition or physical disability.
 Seek advice from a health professional who can prescribe the best restraint for your child.
-Further advice can be obtained from the road authority in your state or territory.
+Further advice can be obtained from the , or from , tel. .

 Restraint hire schemes